 Send us an email, give us a call, or stop by during business hours.
 Visit the Contact page to get in touch!

 211 SE Caruthers, Suite 200 (second floor)

-The Hampton Opera Center is located just south of OMSI, on the East bank of the river where the new Transit Bridge will land.
-A major Transit Center will be located next to our building in
+The Hampton Opera Center is located just south of OMSI, on the East bank of the river where the new Tilikum Crossing Transit Bridge lands.
+A major Transit Center will be located next to our building in Fall 2015.

-Portland Opera uses the 1st and 3rd floors; All Classical will use the 2nd floor.
+Portland Opera uses the 1st and 3rd floors; All Classical uses the 2nd floor.
 We’re excited to share the space with one of our Key Cultural Arts Partners!

 Do you need help with the move?